MacoskoLab/slideseq-tools/README.md

 # Slide-seq tools
-Tools for processing Slide-seq data including building genome reference, aligning reads to reference genome, generating feature-barcode matrices, performing gene expression analysis and matching data from in situ sequencing and indexing of barcodes with short read sequencing data.
+Tools for analyzing Slide-seq data including building genome reference, aligning reads to reference genome, generating feature-barcode matrices, performing gene expression analysis and matching data from in situ sequencing and indexing of barcodes with short read sequencing data.

 ## Requirement